outseta/outseta-toolkit/README.md

 **Status Options:**

 - `"pending"` - Shows when authentication status is pending
+- `"anonymous"` - Shows when authentication status is anonymous - logged out
-- `"authenticated"` - Shows when authentication status is authenticated (user might not be loaded yet)
+- `"authenticated"` - Shows when authentication status is authenticated - logged in (user data might not be fully loaded yet)
-- `"anonymous"` - Shows when authentication status is anonymous
+- `"user-loaded"` - Shows when authentication status is user-loaded (user data is fully loaded and authenticated)

 ```javascript
 // Use in Framer Overrides Code File